ragaeeb/forwarder-bot/README.md

 ### Technical Features

-- Completely serverless architecture using AWS Lambda and API Gateway
+- Completely serverless architecture that runs on AWS Lambda, Vercel, or any platform that can host Node.js webhooks
-- Messages and thread relationships stored in DynamoDB for persistence
+- Multi-bot configuration — host multiple Telegram bots on a single deployment
+- Pluggable data storage layer with MongoDB (default), DynamoDB, or in-memory mock services
 - Customizable welcome, acknowledgment, and error messages
 - Easy configuration and setup process
 - Comprehensive test coverage